FirebaseExtended/firebase-arduino/serial_protocol.md

 	+OK - Ready to specify rest of message.
 	-ERROR_MISSING_TARGET - You didn't specify either registration_ids or topic.
 	-ERROR_PARSING_ARGUMENTS - There was a syntax error in your arguments.
+	-ERROR_INVALID_ARGUMENT - You specified an argument we don't support.
 ###Examples
 	>> MSG
 	<< +OK // Only works if you specified a default registration_ids or topic on BEGIN_MSG.